LeperGnome/mykilo/README.md

 ```
-This is me following along https://viewsourcecode.org/snaptoken/kilo/index.html
+This is me following along https://github.com/snaptoken/kilo-tutorial
-and building a text editor from scratch
+and building a text editor from scratch.
 ```